 With GoDaddy, there is also an automatic WordPress migration for subscribers, which can easily be performed with a few simple steps after subscribing to a hosting plan.
 The data center, which is nearest to you, will be in charge of properly and safely migrating your WordPress website to the hosting provider’s servers.

 You may need to change any permalinks on your website after the transfer is completed.

 When it comes to transferring other websites to GoDaddy, this process is not automatized, and you can get help from the experts by contacting them via phone with information about the website on which you want to move.

 You can also move simpler HTML sites by yourself to a new GoDaddy server by following several relatively easy steps.

-Overall, when it comes to switching to a new hosting provider, the winner in the GoDaddy versus Bluehost competition is Bluehost.
+Overall, when it comes to switching to a new hosting provider, the winner is Bluehost.
 The reason is that the process is more clear-cut, simple, and stress-free.
 There is a free WordPress migrating option and a paid one which you can rely on to transfer your websites and e-mail accounts to the new Bluehost servers with minimal effort and no risk.